Across Australia’s customer service industry, an alarming 87% of frontline staff have reported experiencing verbal abuse in the past year alone.

 The rise in customer aggression is a significant workplace health and safety concern that requires a trauma-informed response.
 By understanding that trauma affects people differently and implementing comprehensive support systems, organisations can better protect their employees’ mental health and wellbeing.

-It’s important to note that whilst experiences of traumatic events are common, with proper support and protective factors in place, most people don’t develop ongoing mental health conditions.
-The role of organisational leaders is to ensure those protective factors are robust and accessible.
+It’s important to note that while experiences of traumatic events are common, with proper support and protective factors in place, most people don’t develop ongoing mental health conditions.
+The role of organisational leaders is to ensure that those protective factors are robust and accessible.

 The investment in trauma-informed practices isn’t just about meeting duty of care obligations or, in other words, ticking a box.
 Mentally healthy workplaces allow people to bring their whole selves and be valued for who they are, even in the face of increasing customer aggression.